catalystneuro/murthy-lab-to-nwb/README.md

 conda activate murthy-lab-to-nwb-env
 ```

 This creates a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) which isolates the conversion code from your system libraries.
-We recommend that you run all your conversion related tasks and analysis from the created environment in order to minimize configuration or libraries issues.
+We recommend that you run all your conversion related tasks and analysis from the created environment in order to minimize issues related to package dependencies.

 Alternatively, if you want to avoid conda altogether (for example if you use another virtual environment tool) you can install the repository with the following commands using only pip: